ParallelMaths/parallel/pages/6-08-cards.md

 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-## 1. Card Tricks, Magic or Mathematics?
+## 1. Card tricks, magic or mathematics?

 Watch this video where Anastasia Chaves shows us an astounding card trick you can try at home

 @[youtube](watch?v=d7dg7gVDWyg?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

-It seems magical at first but really it is Mathematical (which is a magic in its own way).
+It seems magical at first but really it is mathematical (which is a magic in its own way).

 ::: problem id=1_1 marks=2
 __1.1.__ When dividing by 3 what are the possible remainders?